tehqin/QualDivBenchmark/README.md

 This project is the toy domain from the paper "Covariance Matrix Adaptation for the Rapid Illumination of Behavior Space".
 The project includes parallelizable implementations of CMA-ES, MAP-Elites, and the new CMA-ME algorithm detailed in the paper.

 We test each algorithm against classic test functions Sphere and Rastrigin described in the paper.
 Despite the name, this project is not a official benchmark and merely tests how well each algorithm can cover a behavior space that is a linear projection from parameter space.
-Read the full paper for arguments on why this projection was important to evaluate.

 ## Installation